cockroachdb/docs/src/current/v23.2/changefeed-messages.md

 #### Define a key column

-Typically, changefeeds that emit to Kafka sinks shard rows between Kafka partitions using the row's primary key.
-The primary key is hashed, which remains the same and ensures a row will always emit to the same Kafka partition.
+Typically, changefeeds that emit to Kafka sinks shard rows between Kafka partitions using the row's primary key, which is hashed.
+The resulting hash remains the same and ensures a row will always emit to the same Kafka partition.

 In some cases, you may want to specify another column in a table as the key by using the [`key_column`]({% link {{ page.version.version }}/create-changefeed.md %}#key-column) option, which will determine the partition your messages will emit to.
 However, if you implement `key_column` with a changefeed, consider that other columns may have arbitrary values that change.
 As a result, the same row (i.e., by primary key) may emit to any partition at the sink based upon the column value.
 A changefeed with a `key_column` specified will still maintain per-key and at-least-once delivery guarantees.

-To confirm that messages may emit the same row to different partitions when an arbitrary column is used, you must include the `unordered` option:
+To confirm that messages may emit the same row to different partitions when an arbitrary column is used, you must include the [`unordered`]({% link {{ page.version.version }}/create-changefeed.md %}#unordered) option:

 {% include_cached copy-clipboard.html %}
 ~~~ sql